 Because of the war, Syria’s telecommunications infrastructure is damaged and highly decentralised, even if the situation has improved in 2018.
 Shelling and sabotage have led to its damage, which has affected the Internet and power connections in several provinces (the most affected are: Idlib, Aleppo, Dayr al-Zawr, Raqqa, Dar‘a, Quneitra, formerly under opposition groups or under IS control).
-People living near the Northern border often rely on Turkish mobile Internet beamed in from across the border, or in very few cases, on expensive satellite connections (VSAT), which are prohibited, although in reality they are heavily employed due to the damage of the telecom infrastructure.
+People living near the Northern border often rely on Turkish mobile Internet beamed in from across the border, or on expensive satellite connections (VSAT), which are prohibited, although in reality they are heavily employed due to the damage of the telecom infrastructure.
 Authorities regularly shut down Internet access to prevent the dissemination of information, particularly before and during military operations.
 In recent years, the opposition oriented SMART News Agency has reported interruptions of Internet services also in northern Syria under orders from Turkish authorities during their military operation in the Afrin region in January 2018 and in February of the same year in Idlib Governorate, where the cut-off was order by HTS in response to a protest movement against its presence in the city of Idlib.

-Turkey is gradually expanding its reach and influence in the north-western part of Syria, in what is known as the Euphrates Shield Area, which fell under its control in 2016.
+Turkey is gradually expanding its reach and influence all along the northern border and in the contested are of Idlib and the northern Aleppo countryside.
 Historically, Syrians and Turks in the border region have long been closely linked.
 Geographically, this area is generally flat, so signals from Turkish phone operators have always been accessible in Syria.
 However, with the enduring conflict and the deterioration of infrastructures, the citizens of the Aleppo countryside have started depending mainly on the Turkish networks, which cover areas within the Syrian border, most notably Turkcell, Avea and Vodafone.
 In July 2018, according to Enab Baladi, an opposition media organisation, the Turkish telecommunication company Türk Telekom, has opened its first customer service centre in the town of A‘zaz, North of Aleppo.
 It has also established offices for the Turkish postal services there, along with several other services and infrastructures.
 Enab Baladi’s correspondent in the Aleppo countryside has described that the cell towers placed in al-Bab and A‘zaz, both located North of Aleppo, were reinforced with 4.5G Internet.